Maltese Episcopal Conference

-Maltese Episcopal Conference (Il-Konferenza Episkopali Maltija) is the official Catholic bishops' meeting in the Republic of Malta.
-Its president, as of 2016 is Charles J. Scicluna, the Archbishop of Malta.
+The Maltese Episcopal Conference (Il-Konferenza Episkopali Maltija) is the official Catholic bishops' meeting in the Republic of Malta.
+Its president, as of 2024 is Charles J. Scicluna, the Archbishop of Malta.

 The Conference of Bishops of Malta is a member of the Council of European Bishops' Conferences and the Commission of the Bishops' Conferences of the European Community.

 Members

-The members of the conference are:
+In 2025, the members of the conference are: